awsdocs/amazon-s3-developer-guide/doc_source/disaster-recovery-resiliency.md

 You can use S3 Object Lock to store objects using a *write once, read many* \(WORM\) model\.
 Using S3 Object Lock, you can prevent an object from being deleted or overwritten for a fixed amount of time or indefinitely\.
 S3 Object Lock enables you to meet regulatory requirements that require WORM storage or simply to add an additional layer of protection against object changes and deletion\.
 For more information, see [Locking objects using S3 Object Lock](object-lock.md)\.

 **Storage classes**
 Amazon S3 offers a range of storage classes for the objects that you store\.
 Two of these storage classes \(STANDARD\_IA and ONEZONE\_IA\) are designed for long\-lived and infrequently accessed data, such as backups\.
 You can also use the S3 Glacier storage class to archive objects that you don't need to access in real time\.
-For more information, see [Amazon S3 Storage Classes](storage-class-intro.md)\.
+For more information, see [Amazon S3 storage classes](storage-class-intro.md)\.

 The following security best practices also address resilience:
 + [Enable versioning](security-best-practices.md#versioning)